Training / Volunteering

 Do you have specific Covid-19 policies?

-To ensure safety during the pandemic, Good Dog partnered with hospitals and experts in immunology / infectious disease.
-We redefined visit protocols to meet the challenges of an ongoing pandemic.
-All Volunteers visiting Good Dog Partner Facilities or enrolled in our in-person classes must:
+To ensure safety in the wake of the Covid-19 crisis, Good Dog partnered with hospitals and experts in immunology and infectious disease.
+We defined our visit protocols to meet the challenges of an evolving pandemic, as follows:

 For any other questions, please feel free to email email@example.com